-Pre-requisite qualifications

-Candidates may enter for any Graded, Recital, Leisure Play or Performance Award examination without having taken any preceding examination.
-Refer to relevant diploma syllabuses for pre-requisite requirements.
+9. Pre-requisite qualifications (approved prior learning): Candidates may enter for any graded examination, leisure play examination or performance award without having taken any preceding examination.
+There are no pre-requisites for these exams.
+Refer to diploma syllabuses for pre-requisite requirements.